 - LRO-Low Risk Offers – LROs are offers that require an email address for access and a further step of involvement for the interested party, like a webinar, email signup, or blog subscription.

 - DBO-Direct Business Offers – “Sign Up Now”, “Order Now”, etc.

 To put things into context, let’s say you sell a certain type of mutual fund.
 The no-risk type offers are for visitors at the top of the sales funnel and cover broad subject matter (e.g. a white paper entitled “Why invest?”)
-Subject matter for low risk type offers are a little more focused and were developed for people in the middle of the sales funnel.
-These visitors want to invest, but not sure where to put their money. (e.g. A webinar titled, “Individual Stocks or Mutual Funds?”).
+Subject matter for low-risk type offers are a little more focused and was developed for people in the middle of the sales funnel.
+These visitors want to invest but are not sure where to put their money. (e.g. A webinar titled, “Individual Stocks or Mutual Funds?”).
 For those closer to the bottom of the funnel who decided they want to invest in Mutual Funds but don’t know which one would gravitate towards more specific information (e.g. Sign up for a seminar on what makes “The X type fund unique”).